swseighman/GraalVM-Hands-On-Workshop/ex01/README.md

 ### Graal JIT - _Compile The TopTen.java Program_

-GraalVM includes a `javac` compiler, but it isn't any different from the standard compiler for the purposes of this demo, so you could use your system `javac` instead.
+GraalVM includes a `javac` compiler, but it isn't any different from the standard compiler for the purposes of this demo, so optionally you could use your system `javac` instead.

 To compile, use the following command: